humdrum-tools/humdrum-documentation/guide/ch21/index.md

 as well as the Humdrum <span class="tool">patt</span> and
 <span class="tool">pattern</span> commands.
 Each of these tools has
 different strengths and weaknesses and it is not always clear which tool is best for a given task.
-When searching, don\'t forget to consider how
+When searching, don't forget to consider how
 <span class="tool">context</span>,
 <span class="tool">humsed</span>, <span class="tool">rid</span> and
 other tools might facilitate the searching task.
 In future chapters will